junegunn/fzf/README.md

 a problem in most use cases.
 However, you might want to be aware of the options that affect performance.

 - `--ansi` tells fzf to extract and parse ANSI color codes in the input, and it makes the initial scanning slower.
 So it's not recommended that you add it to your `$FZF_DEFAULT_OPTS`.
 - `--nth` makes fzf slower because it has to tokenize each line.
 - `--with-nth` makes fzf slower as fzf has to tokenize and reassemble each line.
-- If you need better performance, you can consider using `--algo=v1` (the default being `v2`) to make fzf use a faster greedy algorithm.
+- If you absolutely need better performance, you can consider using `--algo=v1` (the default being `v2`) to make fzf use a faster greedy algorithm.
 However, this algorithm is not guaranteed to find the optimal ordering of the matches and is not recommended.

 [perf]: https://junegunn.kr/images/fzf-0.17.0.png